Diane Stratas

-Diane Rose Stratas (born 28 December 1932) is a Canadian former politician and businesswoman.
+Diane Rose Stratas (28 December 1932 – 4 May 2023) was a Canadian politician and businesswoman.
 She was a Progressive Conservative member of the House of Commons of Canada from 1979 to 1980.

 Background

 Stratas was a businesswoman and community service volunteer by career.
 She was the middle daughter of immigrants from a village named Kastri om Greece who lived in Saskatoon, Saskatchewan.
 She was married to retired veterinarian, William J. Stratas, who died in 2013.
 In December 2009, her second son, David Stratas, was appointed a judge of the Federal Court of Appeal, based in Ottawa.

 Politics

 Stratas represented the newly formed Ontario constituency of Scarborough Centre, which she won by a comfortable margin in the 1979 federal election.
-In September 1979, she was appointed as Parliamentary Secretary to the Secretary of State, David MacDonald.
+In September 1979, she was appointed Parliamentary Secretary to the Secretary of State, David MacDonald.

 After serving one term, the 31st Canadian Parliament, she was defeated in the 1980 federal election by Norm Kelly of the Liberal Party.
 Following this defeat, she was elected national secretary of the Progressive Conservative Party of Canada.
 She did not run for federal office in the 1984 federal election but instead supported the candidacy of Pauline Browes.
-Stratas was the first woman of Greek-Canadian heritage elected to Canada's House of Commons.
-She also was one of only two female MPs in the Progressive Conservative government of 1979–1980, the other being Secretary of State for External Affairs, the Hon.
-Flora MacDonald.